What is the path to objective happiness?

 One must be unrestricted to the self-determination of one's own health, financial, and individual liberty by discovering relevant facts and detecting false information to understand and know yourself, others, current events, and history through the use of critical thinking.
 Never give up your natural right of self-determination and self-initiated learning.

 "In the nature of our existence, we must act to achieve values.
 And in order to act appropriately, we need to value the beneficiary of our actions.
 In order to seek values, we must consider ourselves worthy of enjoying them.

 In order to fight for our happiness, we must consider ourselves worthy of happiness."--Nathaniel Branden

-Whatever you expect and unite with emotion and persistent action, you get.
-Always aspire to achieve exactly what you rationally love and allow yourself to receive it.
+Whatever you expect through thought and then unite with emotion and persistent action, you get (See the "Individual Trinity").
+Always aspire to achieve exactly what you rationally want and allow yourself to receive it.
 Your unique path to happiness, with the help from using the tools below, will guide you to blaze a trail and create your own personal map.
 The wide and open path to happiness is by achieving your rational self-interest through the free creation and exchange of your values with others.

 2. The Map

 Primary Values - Primary Causes: